-We’re sharing these with you because, frankly, we’re tired of hearing stories about partnerships that turned into nightmares.
-We believe a well informed client is the best kind of client.
-Here are the questions to start with.
+We’re sharing these because we are tired of hearing about partnerships that turned into nightmares.
+A well-informed client is the best kind of client.
+Here’s where you start.

 1. Who, exactly, is building my product?